-The HOTDISC® Combustion Device enables up to 100% fuel substitution in the calciner, making it an excellent solution for those plants seeking a relatively ‘quick win’.
+The HOTDISC® Reactor enables up to 100% fuel substitution in the calciner, making it an excellent solution for those plants seeking a relatively ‘quick win’.

 The HOTDISC has been widely used in cement plants since 2002, enabling greater use of a variety of alternative fuels, from sewage sludge to whole truck tyres.
 But since its introduction in China in 2014, the HOTDISC has really taken off, thanks to its ability to deal with one of China’s main alternative fuel source – MSW.
 This unprocessed household waste has an average moisture level of 50% and a calorific value of around 900 kcal/kg.
 Compare this with the calorific value of coal (around 5000-6000 kcal/kg) and it’s clear that this would be a very challenging fuel to burn in conventional ways.
 But the HOTDISC makes it a viable fuel source, enabling cement plants to reduce fossil fuel consumption and provide an environmentally responsible means of dealing with waste that would ordinarily go to landfill.